 There is also the possibility that your feline will become a picky eater.
 Human food can be addictive.
 Once your pet gets started, they might not want to go back to eating their food.

-Benefits of Potatoes for Cats
+Problems With Potatoes for Cats

 When cooking, ensure not to add salt or spices such as onions or pepper as these can lead to serious health issues.

 While sharing a tiny pice of your boiled or baked potato with your cat will not harm them, this should be avoided.

 For cats with weight issues, practice moderation, because overindulgence can lead to obesity.
 Obese cats are more predisposed to health issues such as diabetes or joint disease.